Consumer Discretionary · FY2025 10‑K ↗ TSLA · Nasdaq

 Wikipedia history · XBRL financial data

 Tesla makes money in two main ways.
-First, it designs and sells electric vehicles — the Model 3, Model Y, Model S, Model X, and Cybertruck — directly to customers through its own website and stores, cutting out car dealerships entirely.
-Second, it sells energy products: Powerwall batteries for homes and Megapack batteries for power grids.
-On top of these physical products, Tesla charges for software features like Full Self-Driving (FSD), collects fees when drivers use its Supercharger network, sells car insurance, and earns regulatory credits by selling clean-air certificates to other automakers who need them to comply with emissions rules.
-In June 2025, it also launched a Robotaxi service — a driverless ride-hailing platform currently running on Model Y vehicles, with a purpose-built autonomous car called Cybercab planned to follow.
+First, it designs and sells electric vehicles, including the Model 3, Model Y, Model S, Model X, and Cybertruck, directly to customers through its own stores and website.
+Second, it makes and sells energy products like the Powerwall home battery and the Megapack, a large battery system used by power companies and businesses.
+On top of those core sales, Tesla earns money from paid Supercharger sessions, used car sales, automotive insurance, FSD (Full Self-Driving) software subscriptions, and the sale of regulatory credits to other car companies who need them to meet emissions rules.
+In June 2025, Tesla also launched a Robotaxi service, an autonomous ride-hailing platform that uses its own vehicles and AI technology.
+Together, these streams make Tesla something unusual: part car company, part energy company, part software business.
 The diagram below traces where the money goes.

 How Tesla Makes Money